sayhellotoraji/Guvi_Projects_2024/Mini_Project_1/README.md

 Frontend Procedure:

-Select the index.html file and click on Live Server which is a VS Code extension, to host frontend locally
+Select the index.html file and click on Live Server, which is a VS Code extension, to host frontend locally

 ## Important Application URLs: Local